shantnushubham/hackfest_goal_diggers/README.md

 ```

 ## Run the project
-before starting server add the following to your .env file
+Before starting server add the following to your .env file
 **DB=mongodb://localhost:27017/hackfest**
 ```bash
 cd ./phonepe-backend